-E. Chair's Role
+E. Chair's Role (or Associate Chair, when applicable)

-i.
-The Chair convenes and facilitates the hearing.

-ii.
-The Chair may postpone or suspend a hearing.

-iii.
-The Chair may call a brief recess at any time during the hearing.

-iv.
-At any time, the Chair of the hearing determines whether certain witnesses should appear and decides whether any particular question statement or information will be allowed during a hearing.
-Formal rules of evidence that apply to civil or criminal judicial processes are not applicable.

-v.
-The Chair may call a particular witness.

-vi.
-The Chair of the hearing shall warn any participant deemed to be disruptive, harassing, or intimidating to any other participant and if appropriate, excuse any individual's presence at a hearing, or take any other action deemed necessary by the Chair to ensure an orderly hearing.
+- i.
+The Chair convenes and facilitates the sanctioning panel. - ii.
+The Chair may postpone or suspend a sanctioning panel. - iii.
+The Chair may call a brief recess at any time during the sanctioning panel. - iv.
+At any time, the Chair determines whether any particular question, statement, or information will be allowed during a hearing.
+Formal rules of evidence that apply to civil or criminal judicial processes are not applicable. - v.
+The Chair shall warn any participant deemed to be disruptive, harassing, or intimidating to any other participant and if appropriate, excuse any individual's presence at a sanctioning panel, or take any other action deemed necessary by the Chair to ensure an orderly sanctioning panel.